Linda McMahon: Early career

-World Wrestling Federation and entertainment
+World Wrestling Federation/World Wrestling Entertainment

-Corporate
+Corporate roles

-The McMahons founded Titan Sports, Inc. in 1980.
+Linda McMahon and Vince McMahon co-founded Titan Sports, Inc. in 1980.
 Many workers in the company referred to her as the "co-chief executive".
 McMahon became president in 1993 and CEO of the company in 1997.
 The company's explosive growth and the way it transformed the wrestling industry caused some observers to label her and Vince "business geniuses".

 One of her major interests in WWF and WWE was product merchandising.
 She negotiated many of the company's business deals with outside vendors and established the company's first line of action figures, Wrestling Superstars, in 1984.
 It was a first in the wrestling industry and helped expand the company's popularity with children.
-In more recent years, she was the primary negotiator for the World Wrestling Federation's 2000 TV deal with Viacom.
+She was also the primary negotiator for the World Wrestling Federation's 2000 TV deal with Viacom.

 During an interview with The Detroit News, when asked what it was like being CEO in a "testosterone-charged industry," McMahon replied, "It's lots of fun.
 I'm an only child, so I grew up as my father's son and mother's daughter.
 I was quite a jock.
 I played baseball, basketball—I think that background made Vince and I very compatible.
 I really have a very good understanding of the male psyche—I'm very comfortable in a guy environment.
 I have to say that there are very strong women in this company as well.
 Our human resources division and our consumer goods division are headed by women—It's still a testosterone business, and I like it."

 On September 16, 2009, Linda McMahon resigned from her position as CEO of WWE and left WWE to run as a Republican for a seat in the United States Senate from Connecticut.
-However, she still remains a minority owner of WWE.